 The unhealthy relationship clues that appear in many relationships are easy to spot if we would simply choose to believe what we are seeing.
 Even more confusing is when people will actually tell you the truth and we simply choose not to believe them.

 Maya Angelo said it best, “When a person says to you, ‘I’m selfish,’ or ‘I’m mean’ or ‘I am unkind,’ believe them.
 They know themselves much better than you do.”

 Even if someone doesn't tell you directly your gut will confirm the truth about what you see.
 Do you often feel you must ignore what is plainly in sight in order to keep the status quo in your relationship?

-The good news is we are left with a sense of relief when we finally accept reality.
+When we finally accept reality, we can find relief.
 While it is difficult to face the new challenges of acknowledging unhealthy relationship clues, ultimately we are comforted by the knowledge that we are not crazy.
 In fact, our gut/intuition was working just fine.
 It may feel as though we are being gaslighted by the people we love, but sometimes we are the ones doing the gaslighting to ourselves.